-Places Visited: Mahabalipuram, Puducherry, Thanjavur, Madurai, Periyar, Kumarakom, Cochin
+Places Visited: Mahabalipuram, Pondicherry, Tanjore, Madurai, Periyar, Kumarakom, Alleppey, Cochin

 Covering some of the finest sights of the southern-most states of India, our Southern Explorer tour commences with the atmospheric temple towns of Tamil Nadu.
-In seafront Mahabalipuram, see the stunning bas-relief and the UNESCO heritage Shore Temple.
-After an overnight stop in the uniquely French town of Pondicherry, drive to Tanjore to see another UNESCO World Heritage site, the Brihadeeshwara temple.
+In seafront Mahabalipuram, see the stunning bas-relief and the ancient Shore Temple.
+After an overnight stop in the uniquely French town of Pondicherry, drive to Tanjore to see another UNESCO World Heritage site, the Brihadeeshwara Temple.

 Continue southwest to visit the vibrant and bustling Meenakshi temple at Madurai before crossing over into the Western Ghats at Periyar in Kerala.
 Take a boat ride on tranquil Lake Periyar and spend a night under the stars, in a rice boat, on the picturesque backwaters.
 Colonial Fort Kochi is the final stop before heading home.

 - Internal Travel Arrival & departure transfers.
 Internal travel by road

 - Accompanying Guide English-speaking guides.
 Accompanying tour escort when minimum group size achieved

 - Meal Plan Breakfast daily.
 Lunch on days 3, 4, 5, 10.
 Dinner on days 1, 10

 Greeted on arrival in Chennai and transfer to the Ideal Beach Resort at Mahabalipuram or similar for two nights.
 The remainder of the day is at leisure to relax on the beach.
 A welcome dinner is arranged at a local restaurant.